VeritasOS/fedx/README.md

 * Efficient query processing in federated environments
 * On-demand federation setup at query time
 * Fast and effective query execution due to new optimization techniques for federated setups
-* Practical applicability & easy integration as a RDF4J SAIL
+* Practical applicability & easy integration as a [http://rdf4j.org/](RDF4J) SAIL
 * Comprehensive CLI for federated query processing from the command line

 ## Documentation

-See *build/doc/FedX_Documentation.html* for detailed information
+Refer to the [wiki](https://github.com/VeritasOS/fedx/wiki) for the latest documentation

 ## Development